Welcome to the open source Puppet documentation!

 Puppet is a tool that helps you manage and automate the configuration of servers.

-The diagram below shows how the master-agent architecture of a Puppet run works.
+The diagram below shows how the server-agent architecture of a Puppet run works.

-The master server and the agent are part of the Puppet platform, which is described in The components that make up Puppet — along with facts, catalogs and reports.
+The primary server and the agent are part of the Puppet platform, which is described in The components that make up Puppet — along with facts, catalogs and reports.

 Why use Puppet desired state management?